edwinnduti/HAproxy-Setup-AWS-Ubuntu/README.md

 ```

 #### Config Snippet to add in the file(IP 172.31.44.104 is the private IP for the instance)
+- This configuration will enable http requests via port 80.
+Since there is no server to handle the request, the response will be 503
 ```
 frontend http-in
     	bind 172.31.44.104:80